 (Random House, Tokyo , 2012, Japanese only) (Free report version, in English, available here.)

-“Life Beyond Growth,” published in book form in Japan (where Junko Edahiro joins it as a co-author), is available free of charge in English in its original report format.
-The report covers the history of “economic growth” and the rise of the “GDP” as its principal measuring stick, then introduces the array of serious critiques and alternatives that have arisen to challenge conventional wisdom in recent years.
-The report demonstrates how countries around the world (from China to the UK) as well as US states and cities are using new measures of progress and wellbeing to complement the GDP.
-Presented at a global OECD forum in 2012, and cited by other authorities such as the United Nations, “Life Beyond Growth” closes with look at the future and concludes that a combination of the emerging new economic ideas — “Green Economy” + “Gross National Happiness” — is the key to a sustainable world.
+“Life Beyond Growth,” published in book form in Japan (where Junko Edahiro joined it as a co-author), was available free of charge in English in its original report format.
+The report covers the history of economic growth as a concept and the rise of the GDP as its principal measuring stick, then introduces the array of critiques and alternatives that had arisen to challenge those concepts (as of 2012).
+The report demonstrated how countries and cities around the world were using new measures of progress and wellbeing to complement the GDP.
+Presented at a global OECD forum in 2012, and cited by other authorities such as the United Nations, “Life Beyond Growth” closed with a look at the future and concluded that a combination of the emerging new economic ideas — “Green Economy” + “Gross National Happiness” — was key to achieving a sustainable world.

 2012 – Because We Believe in the Future: Collected Essays on Sustainability, 1989-2009